awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplify-app-basicauthconfig.md

 `Password`  <a name="cfn-amplify-app-basicauthconfig-password"></a>
 The password for basic authorization\.
+*Length Constraints:* Minimum length of 1\.
+Maximum length of 255\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Username`  <a name="cfn-amplify-app-basicauthconfig-username"></a>
 The user name for basic authorization\.
+*Length Constraints:* Minimum length of 1\.
+Maximum length of 255\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)